 This year will be an eventful one for Trust & Safety teams all over the world.
 Governments around the world are losing patience with platforms that don’t adequately protect their users from bullying, abuse and harmful content.

-In two instances, Australia and the UK, the governments are demanding that Internet platform providers actively police the content their users share, and to remove what appears on their platform.
+In two instances, Australia and the UK, the governments are demanding that Internet platform providers actively police the content their users share, and to remove what appears on their platform through regulations.

 Australia Online Safety Bill 2021

 On June 23, 2021, the Australian Parliament passed the Online Safety Bill 2021, which seeks to tame cyber abuse, cyberbullying, and unwanted sharing of intimate content and images.
 It also gives the eSafety Commissioner more powers to compel platforms to remove toxic content, and provide the details of users who post offensive content when asked.

 The Australian government warns platforms that operate in its borders that the Act “will have significant implications for online service providers because it makes them more accountable for the online safety of their users.”

 What’s more, the eSafety Commission can now require platforms to block access to violent content and images, as well as intimate content, such as revenge porn.